JoaoVictorfss/JoaoVictorfss/README.md

 ---

 <p>
   I am an IT student and a technology enthusiast.
-I have been studying web development since 2019, therefore acquiring knowledge about design patterns, microservices, scalable technologies, JavaScript, database, HTML, CSS, React, GraphQL, Angular, Java, Kotlin, Node, Linux and Git.
+I have been studying web development since 2019, therefore acquiring knowledge about design patterns, clean code, microservices, scalable technologies, JavaScript, database, HTML, CSS, React, GraphQL, Angular, Java, C#, Kotlin, Node, Linux and Git.
 Nice to meet you!
 </p

 ---